o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

    - Open the tool in the Editor.

     These steps are explained earlier in this tutorial.
-Refer to [Create a tool with the `CppToolGem` template](#create-a-gem-from-the-cpptoolgem-template).
+Refer to [Create a Gem from the `CppToolGem` template](#create-a-gem-from-the-cpptoolgem-template).